-3. A Clone of a Virtual Machine can be created when the Virtual Machine is powered on
+-> Clone of an Virtual Machine also be created while the Virtual Machine is switched on

-5. A full clone is an independent copy of a virtual machine that shares nothing with the parent virtual machine after the cloning operation.
+-> A full type clone is an independent copy of a virtual machine that shares nothing with the parent virtual machine after the cloning operation.
 Ongoing operation of a full clone is entirely separate from the parent virtual machine.

-1. A template is a master copy or a baseline image of a virtual machine that can be used to create many clones.
+Template - A master copy or a baseline image of an virtual machine that shall be used to create many clones.

-3. You can convert the template back to Virtual Machine to update the base template with the latest released patches and updates and to install or upgrade any software and again convert back to template to be used for future deployment of Virtual Machines with the latest patches.
+-> You can convert the template back to Virtual Machine inorder to update the base template with the latest released patches and updates and to install or upgrade any software and again convert back to template to be used for future deployment of Virtual Machines with the latest patches.

-4. Convert virtual Machine to template cannot be performed, when Virtual machine is powered on.
+-> Convert virtual Machine to template can't be performed, when Virtual machine is powered on.
 Only Clone to Template can be performed when the Virtual Machine is powered on.

-6. When you clone a virtual machine or deploy a virtual machine from a template, the resulting cloned virtual machine is independent of the original virtual machine or template.
+-> While you are cloning a virtual machine or deploying a virtual machine by a template, resulting cloned virtual machine will be an independent of the original template or virtual machine.